LuPro/SlabelFish/README.md

 #### Windows

 Open a CMD, navigate to the directory of the executable (using `cd`) and enter `slabelfish.exe`.
 Then follow the instructions (or provide the information as flags beforehand yourself)

-File paths follow the Windows standard of using `\` as folder marker.
+*File paths follow UNIX standard of using "/" for folder separators and will be converted into Windows compatible paths internally.*

 See [common usages](#common-usages) for more detailed usage information.